auth0/docs/articles/connections/apple-siwa/add-siwa-to-web-app.md

 * Have an [Apple Developer](https://developer.apple.com/programs/) account, which is a paid account with Apple.
 (There is no free trial available unless you are part of their [iOS Developer University Program](https://developer.apple.com/support/compare-memberships/)).

-* [Set Up Apps in the Apple Developer Portal](/connections/apple-siwa/set-up-apple).
+* [Register Apps in the Apple Developer Portal](/connections/apple-siwa/set-up-apple).
 Make a note of the following IDs and key for the application connection settings in the Auth0 Dashboard:

   * Services ID (Client ID)
   * Client Secret Signing Key